-

 Top 30 Osaka Expo 2025 Pavilions Our Experts Swear By

-With 188 pavilions across the lush and futuristic grounds of Yumeshima Island, navigating the Osaka EXPO 2025 can feel overwhelming—but it doesn’t have to be.
-We recommend planning as much as possible but to make your life better we’ve made a curated selection directly from our on-site experience, guided by Content Manager Julianna Molnar, who spent a full week exploring every corner of the event.
+We recommend planning as much as possible, but to make your Expo visit better, we’ve made a curated selection directly from our on-site experience.
 From immersive country showcases to cutting-edge corporate installations and themed Signature spaces, here’s your curated guide to the pavilions you shouldn’t miss.

 Types of Pavilions at EXPO 2025